Passports on a map of the world to illustrate the keys to world travel

 • Communication failure

-1.Keep a digital copy of your key documents; i.e. email and photo on your phone. e.g.
+1.Keep a digital copy of your key documents; i.e. an email sent to yourself and/or photos on your phone. e.g.

 • Passport

-• Password protected file with a few emergency numbers that you may not have memorised, including your bank, in case your credit/debit cards need to be cancelled
+• Password protected file with a few emergency numbers that you may not have memorised, including your bank(s), in case your credit/debit cards need to be cancelled

-• Front side only of credit cards (or save the 16 digit number in the password protected file)
+• Front side only of credit/debit cards (or the 16 digit number saved in the password protected file)

 • Passport

-3.Always have some small bills of universal currency (dollars, euro) or of local currency on you
+3.Always have some small bills of universal travel currency (e.g. dollars, euro) or of local currency on you:

-• comes in very handy when you need to make an emergency call (e.g. borrow a phone from a taxi guy), or need to use a cyber to access digital documents stored on email (as a last resort, since use of public wifi is discouraged due to hackers)
+• comes in very handy when you need to make an emergency call (e.g. by borrowing a phone from a taxi guy), or need to use a cyber to access digital documents stored on email (as a last resort, since use of public wifi is highly discouraged due to hacking risks)

 • for use in public or alternative transport if necessary